Yemen: National Chaos, Local Order

 The stunning arrest of dozens of prominent princes, ministers, and businessmen once thought untouchable, and indications of a broadening campaign against corruption, raise fundamental questions about the future direction of Saudi Arabia.

-Saudi Crown Prince Mohammed bin Salman (MbS) is a busy man.
+Saudi Crown Prince Mohammed bin Salman is a busy man.
+He is brusquely centralizing power in Saudi Arabia under his aegis like no one before him.

 Saudi Arabia’s Crown Prince Mohammed bin Salman (MbS) announced that his country would “return to moderate Islam.”

-The arrests of 11 princes and numerous prominent political and business personalities in Saudi Arabia this week might best be described as a frontal attack on the existing order of business among Saudi elites.
+The arrests of numerous princes and political and business personalities in Saudi Arabia might best be described as an attack on the existing order of business among Saudi elites.

 Call it shock and awe.
 Call it a purge.
 Call it a clean sweep.

-The resignation of Lebanese Prime Minister Saad Hariri almost certainly signals the determination of Saudi Arabia and its allies to intensify their regional confrontation with Iran and its clients in Lebanon and beyond.
+The resignation of Lebanese PM Saad Hariri almost certainly signals the determination of Saudi Arabia and its allies to intensify their regional confrontation with Iran.

 Learn MoreThrough its careful examination of the forces shaping the evolution of Gulf societies and the new generation of emerging leaders, AGSIW facilitates a richer understanding of the role the countries in this key geostrategic region can be expected to play in the 21st century.